 The conference costs $980 per person.
 This includes reimbursement for travel as well as lodging, food, and facility fees.

-Think Tanks invite staff to address common ISM issues by collaborating together to answer questions and solve problems.
-As an alternative to these think thanks, we will debut a new staff training track for newcomers who want to learn the basics of ISM staff work.
+Table Talks invite staff to address common ISM issues by collaborating together to answer questions and solve problems.
+As an alternative to these table talks, we will debut a new staff training track for newcomers who want to learn the basics of ISM staff work.
+Why the name change?
+We're all about hospitality, and we want even our content titles to reflect that!
+We felt that "Table Talk" better envisioned a space where all staff can bring their ideas to the table and collaborate freely...maybe even with some snacks!

 Leadership: Inviting Students to Move Along the Pathway

 Identifying and affirming international student leaders is still a challenge, which effects our goal of internationals as agents of change in their home countries or elsewhere.
-This think tank’s focus is on where issues lie and what best practices will help students understand and affirm their God-given gift of leadership.
+This table talk’s focus is on where issues lie and what best practices will help students understand and affirm their God-given gift of leadership.

 How can we increase the number of internationals in the Little Bro/Sis and Big Bro/Sis categories?